The Dangers of Defective Products When purchasing a product, the last thing you should have…

 Understanding product liability laws in Los Angeles is critical when seeking compensation for your injuries and damages sustained in a motor vehicle accident caused by defective brakes.

-Let our best attorneys in Los Angeles at Kristensen Weisberg, LLP launch investigation into your claim and find evidence of defective brakes, assess the full value of your claim, apportion fault to one, or several, liable parties, and collect damages from the liable parties.
+Let our best attorneys in Los Angeles at Kristensen, LLP launch investigation into your claim and find evidence of defective brakes, assess the full value of your claim, apportion fault to one, or several, liable parties, and collect damages from the liable parties.